oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 :    OPTIONAL.
 Human-readable ASCII [USASCII] text providing
      additional information, used to assist the client developer in understanding the error that occurred.
-     Values for the "error_description" parameter MUST NOT include characters outside the set %x20-21 / %x23-5B / %x5D-7E.
+     Values for the `error_description` parameter MUST NOT include characters outside the set %x20-21 / %x23-5B / %x5D-7E.

 "error_uri":
 :    OPTIONAL.
 A URI identifying a human-readable web page with
      information about the error, used to provide the client developer with additional information about the error.
-     Values for the "error_uri" parameter MUST conform to the URI-reference syntax and thus MUST NOT include characters outside the set %x21 / %x23-5B / %x5D-7E.
+     Values for the `error_uri` parameter MUST conform to the URI-reference syntax and thus MUST NOT include characters outside the set %x21 / %x23-5B / %x5D-7E.

 "state":
-:    REQUIRED if a "state" parameter was present in the client
+:    REQUIRED if a `state` parameter was present in the client
      authorization request.
 The exact value received from the client.